 Figure 3.
 Findings: FC versus TC

-The students’ overall satisfaction with the FC was high, as calculated from the results of the questionnaire, 4.547/5.
-The written feedback was read, coded, and categorized into five categories: category 1 (Table 2) contains general advantages of the FC, while Categories 2-5 contain advantages and disadvantages of both the distance learning (watching online video lectures) and face-to-face (small-group activities) components (Table 3).
-The written feedback also included recommendations and suggestions by the students such as: a forum for discussion is definitely needed and implementation of this approach for other subjects is required.
+The students’ overall satisfaction with the FC was high, as calculated from the results of the questionnaire: 4.547/5.
+The written feedback was read, coded, and categorized into five categories: category 1 (Table 2) contains general advantages of the FC, while categories 2-5 contain advantages and disadvantages of both the distance learning (watching online video lectures) and face-to-face (small-group activities) components (Table 3).
+The written feedback also included recommendations and suggestions by the students such as: a forum for discussion is definitely required, and this approach needs to be implemented for other subjects.

-Table 2. category (1)
+Table 2.
+Category 1

-Table 3. categories (2-5)
+Table 3.
+Categories 2-5

-Correlations were tested using Pearson correlation (Table 4): A medium-strong positive correlation was found between the integration of small-group activities and social interaction (r=0.669, p<0.01), a strong positive correlation was found between self-efficacy and social interaction (r=0.706, p<0.01), a medium positive correlation was found between self-efficacy and satisfaction (r=0.367, p>0.05).
+Correlations were tested using the Pearson correlation (Table 4): a medium-strong positive correlation was found between the integration of small-group activities and social interaction (r=0.669, p<0.01); a strong positive correlation was found between self-efficacy and social interaction (r=0.706, p<0.01); and a medium positive correlation was found between self-efficacy and satisfaction (r=0.367, p>0.05).

-Table 4 - correlations
+Table 4.
+Correlations

 Discussion

-Similar to previous studies, the current findings showed that the FC had a positive impact.
-In comparison with the TC, the FC resulted in (i) an increase in in-class group activities (Bergmann & Sams, 2012), (ii) an increase in in-class social interaction (Chen, 2016), and (iii) higher student achievement (Thai et al., 2017; Peterson, 2016).
+Similarly to previous studies, the current findings showed that the FC had a positive impact.
+In comparison with the TC, the FC resulted in: (i) an increase in in-class group activities (Bergmann & Sams, 2012); (ii) an increase in in-class social interaction (Chen, 2016); and (iii) higher student achievement (Thai et al., 2017; Peterson, 2016).
 Some of the differences in comparison with the TC were significant.
 Furthermore, it was found that the students’ overall satisfaction with the FC was high, as referred to in the research literature (Stockwell et al., 2015).
-Consequently, we highly recommend integrating the flipped approach in high-school education in general, and in high-school science education in particular.
+Consequently, we highly recommend integrating the flipped approach into high-school education in general, and into high-school science education in particular.

 Positive correlations were found between different variables.
-A positive correlation was found between integrating small-group activities and social interaction, as referred by Vygotsky (1978).
-Another positive correlation was viewed between self-efficacy and overall student satisfaction, as referred by Chou (2017).
-Another positive correlation was viewed between self-efficacy and social interaction, as was found by Shea and Bidjerano (2010).
+A positive correlation was found between integrating small-group activities and social interaction, as referred to by Vygotsky (1978).
+Further positive correlations were noted between self-efficacy and overall student satisfaction, as referred to by Chou (2017), and between self-efficacy and social interaction, as found by Shea and Bidjerano (2010).

 Most of the advantages and disadvantages mentioned in the students’ feedback were also mentioned by Bergmann and Sams (2012) and Herreid and Schiller (2013), and it seems that some of the disadvantages are unavoidable.

-There were several limitations of the research: small number of participants, there was no pre-questionnaire for the participant groups, the students’ satisfaction with the TC was not checked and the different groups were taught by different teachers.
+There were several limitations in the research: the number of participants was small; there was no pre-questionnaire for the participant groups; the students’ satisfaction with the TC was not checked; and the different groups were taught by different teachers.

 Recommendations

-The findings of this study provide effective advice and suggestions to educators incorporating such an instructional method into their teaching, and they offer researchers insight into the value of this instructional model.
-We highly recommend using discussion forum for the distance learning as it was recommended by the students, a short quiz after each on-line video lecture and a LMS for supervision.
-Future research might investigate the impact of the FC on self-efficacy beliefs.
+The findings of this study provide effective advice and suggestions to educators incorporating such an instructional method into their teaching, and offer researchers insights into the value of this instructional model.
+We highly recommend using discussion forums for distance learning, as was recommended by the students, a short quiz after each online video lecture, and an LMS for supervision.
+Future research could investigate the impact of the FC on self-efficacy beliefs.

 References